 James M. Traudt, Senior Vice President, has served as Financial Advisor to public sector clients throughout the United States for more than 30 years, and he has focused on local government and state issuers in the Southeast for more than 25 years.
 Jamie is highly experienced in financing complex enterprises including state revolving funds, pool financing, toll roads, transportation systems, water, sewer, electric and solid waste systems, convention centers, universities, and museums, in the development of rating strategies for first time borrowers, restructuring strategies, and the design of workout plans for troubled credits.
 He attended the University of Nebraska.

-B. Mitchell Brigulio, Jr., First Vice President, joined Davenport in 2005, where he began his career in public finance.
+B. Mitchell Brigulio, Jr., Senior Vice President, joined Davenport in 2005, where he began his career in public finance.
 Mitch covers local government, utility, transportation, and not-for-profit issuers in North Carolina, Virginia, South Carolina, and Maryland.
 He earned his bachelor’s in business administration from the University of North Carolina at Chapel Hill.

 Ricardo Cornejo, First Vice President, joined Davenport in 2015.
 Ricardo covers local government, school districts, universities and not-for-profit issuers in Georgia and South Carolina.
 He earned his bachelor’s in economics from the University of Maryland and master degree in economics from Clemson University.